- Transfers: return airport transfers (Split airport)

-- Accommodation: 7 nights accommodation in an en-suite cabin with double bed or twin beds
+- Accommodation: 7 nights’ accommodation in an en-suite cabin with double or twin beds, superior boat category, lower deck

-- The following destinations are included in the holiday: Dubrovnik, Pomena (Mljet Island), Hvar, Brač, Split, Korčula, and Slano (order subject to change)
+- The following destinations are included in the holiday: Split, Hvar, Pomena (Mljet Island), Dubrovnik, Korčula, Brač and Trogir (order subject to change)

-- Please note: a tourist and harbour tax is payable locally in cash when you leave the boat.
-This costs approximately 28 euros per person for the week
+Please note: a mandatory tourist and harbour tax is payable locally in cash when you board the boat.
+This costs approximately 35 euros per person for the week.
+Additionally, entrance to Mljet National Park is not included and must be paid for locally (approximately 25 euros per person).

 The Croatian islands that are dotted along the Adriatic Coast are home to beautiful beaches, secluded coves and charming towns and villages.
-You will sail from the ancient and beautiful town of Dubrovnik to a variety of islands and towns filled with history, culture and beauty.
+You will sail from the ancient and beautiful town of Trogir (or Split if arriving later) to a variety of islands and towns filled with history, culture and beauty.
 The pace of this Croatia cruise holiday is relaxed and you are free to sit back and unwind on the deck or head out to explore the sights that you will be visiting along the way.

 Sailing through the Adriatic and along the coast of middle Dalmatia, the vistas are simply stunning.
 With jagged mountains, rolling hills and pine-covered islands, this is an idyllic part of the world.
 You’ll get to visit places such as Korčula, supposedly the home of the great explorer Marco Polo, and home to one of the finest medieval walled towns in Croatia.
 Another stop on the way is Mljet Island, a national park and home to a variety of flora and fauna, as well as a former Benedictine Monastery.
 The island is so beautiful that it is believed to be one of the islands that Odysseus is stranded on in Homer’s epic.